1. What sets Mad on Food apart from other cooking services like Blue Apron, Plated or Hello Fresh?

 My ultimate goal with Mad on Food is to create delicious dishes that the whole family will enjoy.
 Sometimes, though, a dish just doesn't hit the right note.
 In that case, I am happy to either deduct the cost of the dish from your invoice or offer a free entree to be included on your next menu.

 7. What's your cancellation policy?

 I understand that everybody's schedules are unpredictable and that a set cooking time might not always work week to week.
 At the moment, I don't have a "set in stone" cancellation policy.
 However, I do always appreciate at least 24 hours notice for weekly meal prep services and preferably 2-3 days for dinner parties.
-This policy is really designed to help save you money by avoiding pre-purchasing large amounts of groceries.
+This policy is really designed to help save you money by avoiding pre-purchasing groceries.

 8. What kind of payments do you accept?

-Right now, I accept traditional checks and electronic payments via Chase Quickpay, PayPal, Square Cash or Venmo.
+Right now, I accept traditional checks and electronic payments via Quickbooks, Venmo, or check.